Volume gap for minimal submanifolds in spheres: Introduction

 In 1984, Cheng-Li-Yau \cite{Cheng Li Yau 1984 Heat equations} proved that \emph{if $M^n$ is a closed minimal immersed submanifold in the unit sphere $\mathbb{S}^{N}$ $\left( N=n+l\geq n+1\right) $ and $M^n$ is of maximal dimension $( )$, then the volume of $M^n$ satisfies}

-where $B_n<2n+3+2\exp \left( 2nC_n\right)$ and $C_n\leq \frac{1}{2}n^{n/2}e\Gamma(n/2,1)$.
+where $B_n=2n+3+2\exp \left( 2nC_n\right)$, $C_n= \frac{1}{2}n^{n/2}e\Gamma(n/2,1)$ and $\Gamma\left(\frac{n}{2},1\right)=\int_{1}^\infty e^{-t}t^{\frac{n}{2}-1}~dt$.
 This means that there is a volume gap for minimal submanifolds in spheres.
-About the second smallest volume, Yau put forward the following famous conjecture in his Problem Section \cite{Yau 1982}: \begin{conj}[\textbf{Yau's Conjecture \cite{Yau 1982}}] The volume of one of the minimal Clifford torus $(M_{k,n-k}=S^{k}(\sqrt{\frac{k}{n}})\times S^{n-k}(\sqrt{\frac{n-k}{n}}),\ 1\leq k\leq n-1)$ gives the lowest value of volume among all non-totally geodesic closed minimal hypersurfaces of $\mathbb{S}^{n+1}$. \end{conj} For $n=2$, Conjecture \ref{conj Yau 1982} (also called the Solomon-Yau Conjecture \cite{Ge19,IW15}) is true, due to the following two results.
+Regarding the second smallest volume, Yau proposed the following well-known conjecture in his Problem Section \cite{Yau 1992}: \begin{conj}[\textbf{Yau's Conjecture \cite{Yau 1992}}] The volume of one of the minimal Clifford torus $(M_{k,n-k}=S^{k}(\sqrt{\frac{k}{n}})\times S^{n-k}(\sqrt{\frac{n-k}{n}}),\ 1\leq k\leq n-1)$ gives the lowest value of volume among all non-totally geodesic closed minimal hypersurfaces of $\mathbb{S}^{n+1}$. \end{conj} For $n=2$, Conjecture \ref{conj Yau 1982} (also called the Solomon-Yau conjecture \cite{Ge19,IW15}) is true, due to the following two results.
 On the one hand, Li and Yau \cite{Li and Yau 1982} proved that \emph{let $f: M^2\looparrowright \mathbb{S}^{N} $ be a minimal immersion of a closed surface into the unit sphere $\mathbb{S}^{N}$.
 If there exists a point such that its preimage set consists of $m$ distinct points in $M^2$, then ${\rm Vol}(M^2)\geq m {\rm Vol}(\mathbb{S}^2)= 4m\pi$}.
-More generally, Li and Yau \cite{Li and Yau 1982} proved both of Yau's Conjecture and Willmore's Conjecture for non-embedded case in dimension $2$.
-On the other hand, Marques and Neves \cite{Marques and Neves 2014} completely proved Willmore's Conjecture and showed that \emph{any non-totally geodesic closed minimal embedded surface in $\mathbb{S}^3$ has volume greater than or equal to $2\pi^2$, the volume of the Clifford torus $M_{1,1}$.
+Recently, in a previous version of this paper \cite{Ge Li 2022 Solomon-Yau conj} we partially generalized this inequality to any dimension which is sufficient to verify Yau's conjecture in the non-embedded case.
+Nguyen \cite{Nguyen 2023} proved $ {\rm Vol}(M^n) \geq m{\rm Vol}(\mathbb{S}^{n})$ finally.
+More generally, Li and Yau \cite{Li and Yau 1982} proved both of Yau's conjecture and Willmore's conjecture for non-embedded case in dimension $2$.
+On the other hand, Calabi \cite{Calabi 1967} proved that \emph{if ${S}^{2}$ is minimally immersed in $\mathbb{S}^{3}$, then ${S}^{2}$ is an equator (i.e, totally geodesic).} Marques and Neves \cite{Marques and Neves 2014} completely proved Willmore's conjecture and showed that \emph{any non-totally geodesic closed minimal embedded surface in $\mathbb{S}^3$ has volume greater than or equal to $2\pi^2$, the volume of the Clifford torus $M_{1,1}$.
 The equality holds only for the Clifford torus $M_{1,1}$.} This completes the proof for embedded case in dimension $2$.
-Another related rigidity result is Lawson's Conjecture (proved by Brendle \cite{Brendle S 2013}), i.e., \emph{the only embedded minimal torus in $\mathbb{S}^3$ is the Clifford torus.} For more details of minimal surfaces, please see \cite{Andrews Ben Li Haizhong 2015,Brendle S 2013 survey of recent results,Osserman Robert 1980}, etc.
+Another related rigidity result is Lawson's conjecture (proved by Brendle \cite{Brendle S 2013}), i.e., \emph{the only embedded minimal torus in $\mathbb{S}^3$ is the Clifford torus.} For more details of minimal surfaces, please see \cite{Andrews Ben Li Haizhong 2015,Brendle S 2013 survey of recent results,Osserman Robert 1980}, etc.